France & Italy with Scott & Joe

 Lake Life and Alpine Cheese

-This morning begins at your own pace, with breakfast at Palace de Menthon and views over Lake Annecy that tend to slow everything down in the best way.
+This morning begins slowly, with breakfast at Palace de Menthon and views over Lake Annecy that tend to slow everything down in the best way.

 Afterward, we make our way into the surrounding mountains for a visit to Fromagerie Paccard, a family-run cheese producer that offers a glimpse into the region’s agricultural traditions.